DebbieRoycroft/testing-for-devs/README.md

-Slides for presentation for Ladies who Code Manchester 25/11/14
+Slides for presentation on (Java) testing tools and techniques